We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Williams Sonoma

 What we liked: I loved everything about this casserole dish—the classic look, the roomy looped handles, the evenly cooked results, and that it was super easy to clean.
 It didn’t hurt that it comes with a lid, too, which makes transporting your casserole (or keeping it extra insulated) easier.
-After using it for months, I can also say it's stood the test of time with nary a chip or ding.
+After using it for months, I can also say it's stood the test of time with nary a chip.

 What we didn’t like: At $150, this was the most expensive dish in the lineup.
 And while I liked the lid, it did shift around a bit when the dish was moved.
+It's big and heavy, and difficult to store.

 Key Specs